AdguardTeam/AdguardKnowledgeBase/02.general/09.license-key/docs.en.md

 1\.
 Go to the [payment page](http://adguard.com/license.html).

 2\.
-Depending on whether you want to prolong an existing license Вkey or to purchase a new one, choose the appropriate option.
+Depending on whether you want to prolong an existing license key or to purchase a new one, choose the appropriate option.

 3\.
 Choose the license type.
 Currently, we have **two** different license types - **Personal** and **Family**.